-Day-school 2: Intelligence, cognitive control and free will
+Topic 2: Intelligence, cognitive control and free will (synchronous teaching session 17 April 2023)

-This day-school will start by considering evidence for a unitary intellectual or problem solving capacity or 'General Intelligence'.
+In this topic we will start by considering evidence for a unitary intellectual or problem solving capacity or 'General Intelligence'.
 It will move on to discuss the notion of a set of areas in the brain that are commonly used as a potential general purpose problem solving network.
 The notion of automatic vs controlled processing will be critically evaluated and the extent to which some perceptual and cognitive processes can happen outside of consciousness will be explored.
+We will also evaluate other types of intelligences postulated including the emotional intelligence with an introduction to social and emotional processing and embodiment theories (e.g., the simulation theory).
 Finally, the notion of free will or conscious will be considered and we will explore the kinds of experiments that provide an empirical handle on this complex philosophical issue.